zsb8/Devops/004-TerraformDockerDeployment/README.md

 EqTvlWRmvIEBNm9W5Jx15aU7hyGJTGh2YZg/TuNZiqc=

 ## 2. Add the new DNS record in your local hosts file
 In your `docker-compose.yaml`, you have defined your gitlab server hostname in `hostname` field.
-Add it to your local hosts file so that you can use it to git clone the repo from your gitlab server.
+Add it to your local hosts (Ubuntu)  file so that you can use it to git clone the repo from your gitlab server.

 ```bash
 export Your_Local_Host_IP=<Your_Local_Host_IP>